Product / For Developers

 OpenID Connect

 basebox uses OpenID Connect (OIDC) for authentication and authorization.
 OpenID Connect is an official, widely used OAuth 2.0 authorization framework extension.
-It allows computing clients to verify the identity of an end user based on the authentication performed by an authorization server (e.g. KeyCloak).
+It allows computing clients to verify the identity of an end user based on the authentication performed by an authorization server (e.g. KeyCloak or Auth0).

-OpenID Connect is also a widely used single sign on-solution.
+OpenID Connect is also a widely used single-sign-on solution; most implementations also support Two-Factor-Authorization (2FA).

 Security